NicoMaker/Lettura_dati_Raspberry/Readme.md

         var mqttClient = factory.CreateMqttClient();

         var options = new MqttClientOptionsBuilder()
-            .WithTcpServer("your-mqtt-broker-address", 1883) // Replace with your MQTT broker address and port .WithClientId("your-client-id") // Replace with your desired client ID .Build();
+                    .WithTcpServer("your-mqtt-broker-address", 1883) // Replace with your MQTT broker address and port .WithCredentials("your-username", "your-password") // Replace with your MQTT credentials .WithClientId("your-client-id") // Replace with your desired client ID .WithProtocolVersion(MQTTnet.Formatter.MqttProtocolVersion.V311) // Use the appropriate MQTT protocol version
+                    .Build();

         await mqttClient.ConnectAsync(options);